Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

 Taking a sequence of input tokens, the original Transformer \cite{vaswani2017attention} adopts an encoder-decoder architecture.
-The encoder is composed of a cascade of Transformer layers in depth to obtain the {bidirectional} representations by jointly conditioning on both the left and right contexts, and the decoder takes the representations from the last encoder layer as input to guide the learning of {unidirectional} representations by only conditioning on the left context.
-After that, pure encoder architectures (\emph{e.g.}, BERT \cite{devlin2018bert}) and pure decoder architectures (\emph{e.g.}, GPT \cite{radford2018improving}) are introduced to integrate with the self-supervised pretraining paradigm, which has become the de-facto standard in the NLP community.
+The encoder is composed of a cascade of Transformer layers in depth to obtain the {bidirectional} representations by jointly conditioning on both the left and right contexts, and the decoder takes the representations from the last encoder layer as input to guide the learning of {unidirectional} representations by conditioning only on the left context.
+After that, pure encoder architectures (\emph{e.g.}, BERT \cite{devlin2018bert}) and pure decoder architectures (\emph{e.g.}, GPT \cite{radford2018improving}) are introduced and integrated with the self-supervised pretraining paradigm, which has been used in a wide range of NLP tasks.